History and Objectives

-The founder, Dr Faith Spicer, recognised that young women needed to have access to a service that allowed them time to talk through emotional issues that accompanied requests for contraception.
-Shortly after the founding of the contraceptive service, an information service and a psychotherapy service were initiated for young women and young men due to the scale of the emotional needs of young people in the local community and beyond.
-These services were made accessible by allowing self-referral and confidentiality, by providing comfortable, welcoming and ‘non-institutional premises’ in the heart of the local community and by receptionists being friendly without being intrusive.
+Brandon Centre is a charitable organisation which has existed for over 50 years.
+Originally called the London Youth Advisory Centre (LYAC).
+Our founder, Dr Faith Spicer, recognised that young women needed to have access to a service that allowed them time to talk through emotional issues that accompanied requests for contraception.
+Shortly after the founding of the contraceptive service, an information service and a psychotherapy service were initiated for young women and men due to the scale of the emotional needs in the local community and beyond.
+These services were made accessible by allowing self-referral and confidentiality, providing comfortable, welcoming and ‘non-institutional premises’ in the heart of the local community with staff being friendly and non-intrusive.

-The contraceptive and sexual health service has gained a reputation for working effectively with young women from deprived and disadvantaged backgrounds that put them at risk of unwanted pregnancy and sexually transmitted diseases.
+The contraceptive and sexual health service has gained a reputation for working effectively with young people from deprived and disadvantaged backgrounds that put them at risk of unwanted pregnancy and sexually transmitted diseases.
 The Centre was one of the first local organisations for young people to pioneer routine screening and treatment for chlamydia.
-In 2008-2009 the contraceptive and sexual health service helped over 2,000 young people.
+The contraceptive and sexual health service supports over 2,000 young people annually.

-The principal objective of the Brandon Centre is to maintain and develop an accessible and flexible professional service in response to the psychological, medical, sexual and social problems of young people aged 12 to 25 years.
+The principal objective of Brandon Centre is to maintain and develop an accessible and flexible professional service in response to the psychological, medical, sexual and social challenges of young people under 25 years.

 The Centre aims to relieve distress, mobilise personal resources and facilitate growth in adolescents towards responsibility and self-fulfilment.
-The Centre particularly aims to prevent or alleviate suffering caused by unwanted pregnancy, mental ill health, psychological disturbance and maladaption in adult and future family relationships.
+We aim to prevent or alleviate suffering caused by unwanted pregnancy, mental ill health, psychological disturbance and maladaption in adult and future family relationships.

-The Brandon Centre’s service extends to a wide range of adolescent problems and is based on a psychoanalytic understanding of adolescent development.
-There is a particular medical provision for contraceptive, pregnancy and psychosexual difficulties.
+Brandon Centre services extend to a wide range of adolescent problems and is based on a psychoanalytic understanding of adolescent development and specialist treatment and preventative provision for contraceptive, pregnancy and psychosexual difficulties.